 The monster of Ravenna

-Even Ravenna can boast a monstrous creature in his long history.
-8 March 1512: from the unlawful love between a nun and a monk a ‘monster’ was born.
+Ravenna can count in its history the existence of a monstrous creature.
+It was 8 March 1512 when, from the illicit love between a nun and a monk, a strange being was born.

 A testimony of that time described how this monster had a huge head, a horn on his forehead and an excessively big mouth.
 One of the two legs, the one that had more human features, had an eye where it should have been the knee, whereas the most beastly-looking leg was hairy like the devil’s paw.
 On the chest, three letters: Y X V.